verbb/formie/docs/feature-tour/fields.md

 - ZIP / Postcode
 - Country

 If you have any [Address Providers](docs:feature-tour/integrations#address-providers) configured, you can also enable an *Auto-Complete* setting.
-This allows the use of a single text input to type an address, and be have it auto-completed.
+This allows the use of a single text input to type an address, and have it auto-completed.

 ### Agree